How stock markets perform after heavy falls

 Using the US stock market as an example, the past three decades show the strongest five-year rebound in the US brought a return of 164%.
 That is an annualised return of 21% in the five years after a 6.7% fall for the S&P on 20 November 2008.

-That date was during a particularly gloomy phase of the 2008-09 financial crisis.
+That date marked a particularly gloomy phase of the 2008-09 financial crisis.

 Given the abject mood at the time, investors may have struggled to believe that an investment of $10,000 made in the market at the start of that turbulent day would have grown to $26,400 within five years, before charges.